byadav1/RentMe/read_me.txt

 RentMe Login information
 IMPORTANT: accounts NOT listed below are marked as inactive and will be unable to login
+- Furniture Rental requires search by furniture item first, then by MemberID

 Usernames:
 dnacy